Apple iPhone sales jump 50% despite chip shortage ahead of fall iPhone 13 launch - CNET - Bioreports

 Apple’s CEO kicked off the company’s conference call talking about how much people have turned to his company’s products.
 But he also noted that despite a positive spring and summer, things may be getting tougher again.

-“As the last 18 months had demonstrated many times before, progress made is not progress guaranteed and uneven recovery to the pandemic, and the Delta variant surging in many countries around the world have shown us once again that the road to recovery will be a winding one,” he said.
-“As we look forward to more in person interactions in the future, we’re doubling down on innovation and doing all we can to help charter cores to a healthier and more equitable world.”
+“As the last 18 months had demonstrated many times before, progress made is not progress guaranteed.
+And uneven recovery to the pandemic and the delta variant surging in many countries around the world have shown us once again that the road to recovery will be a winding one,” he said.
+“As we look forward to more in-person interactions in the future, we’re doubling down on innovation and doing all we can to help chart a course to a healthier and more equitable world.”

-While Apple’s business appears to hum, the rest of the world is decidedly less steady.
-The Centers for Disease Control announced earlier Tuesday that it was re-instituting social masking mandates even among vaccinated Americans, for fear the coronavirus could spread even further among children who can’t yet receive the life-saving medicine and the people who’ve opted against receiving one so far.
+While Apple’s business appears to be humming, the rest of the world is decidedly less steady.
+The US Centers for Disease Control and Prevention earlier Tuesday recommended that vaccinated Americans wear masks indoors again where transmission is “substantial or high,” for fear the coronavirus could spread even further among children who can’t yet receive a vaccine and the people who’ve opted against receiving one so far.

-Even Apple’s already told employees it’s delaying return-to-office plans until October at the earliest, mirroring moves from 2020 when companies began shifting schedules in response to worsening conditions.
+Even Apple has already told employees it’s delaying return-to-office plans until October at the earliest, mirroring moves from 2020 when companies began shifting schedules in response to worsening conditions.

 Analysts and industry watchers will be watching for any signs from Apple about the future.